elifesciences/enhanced-preprints-biorxiv-xslt/README.md

 ### [/src/convert-app-to-sec.xsl](/src/convert-app-to-sec.xsl)

 This xsl converts `<app>` elements to `<sec>` elements.
 The `<app>` element is used for appendices, but encoda does not have support for it meaning that this content is entirely missing from the resultant JSON.
 Converting these appendices to sections is a workaround that ensures the content is retained.
-Work is require in encoda to support the decoding of `<app>` elements.
+Work is required in encoda to support the decoding of `<app>` elements.
+An example of a preprint with appendices is 10.1101/2022.11.10.516056.

 ## Manuscript specific XSLT